informalsystems/atomkraft/docs/src/adr/03adr-mc-executor.md

 ```

 The `atomkraft model trace` command generates ITF traces.
 If no model is given
-as parameter, it will use a model already loaded in memory.
+as parameter, it will use an already loaded model.
 Its parameters are:
 - `<config-path>`, the path to a TOML file with the model and model checker
   configuration (see below)
 - `<test-assertion>`, the name of the TLA+ operator describing the desired test